crosscloudci/crosscloudci/CONTRIBUTING.md

 -  The build status results are the statuses that show on the dashboard (e.g. success, failure).

 **How can a CNCF Project Maintainer update Build Status Results from Travis CI?**
 - The dashboard can now use a project's internal ci system in order to capture the build status of a build.
-The dashboard must be configured using the cncfci.yml and gitlab-ci.yml for the project.
+The dashboard must be configured using the cncfci.yml and gitlab-ci.yml for the project, located in the project's <project>-configuration folder.

 - Using the Test Project [cncfci.yml](https://github.com/crosscloudci/testproj-configuration/blob/master/cncfci.yml) as an example: